KoviRobi/Test_os/README.md

 * Improve English
 * Improve typography

-The last point should not be ignored, especially given that this whole project is also a (perhaps somewhat lacking) attempt at literate programming.
+The last two points should not be ignored, especially given that this whole project is also a (perhaps somewhat lacking) attempt at literate programming.
 It also needs typographic work as I am not really familiar with plain TeX or good typographic practices at the moment.